 As a Professor of Music, Vallentine formerly served as Director of the UNI School of Music from 1998-2017.
 The school gained national and international recognition, growing to include 58 faculty members and more than 300 music majors.
 Faculty members and student ensembles received prestigious invitations and performed globally around the world.
 During his tenure as Director, the $23 million dollar Gallagher-Bluedorn Performing Arts Center opened and a major $12 million-dollar renovation project was completed for the music building, Russell Hall.
-The School of Music endowment in support of faculty and students grew to more that 5 million dollars.
+The School of Music endowment in support of faculty and students grew to more than 5 million dollars.
 From 1991 to 1998, Dr. Vallentine served as Director of the UNI Panther Marching and Symphonic Bands, and taught applied clarinet lessons.
 He also taught undergraduate and graduate music education and conducting courses.
 Other positions previously held were at the University of Kentucky, University of Wisconsin-Platteville and in the Waterloo, Illinois public schools.

 Dr. Vallentine, a clarinetist and pianist, has published research on applied music teaching behaviors; presented on technology and distance learning; served as an accompanist; and conducted bands, offered master classes, and performed throughout the Midwest and internationally in Costa Rica and Russia.
 His bands were selected to perform for NFL football games for the Green Bay Packers.